 - In the top navigation bar, click Administration.

-- In the Jobs section of the left-side navigation pane, click the name of the target job under Job Name.
+- In the Jobs section, click the name of the required job under the Job Name field.

 - On the Job Administration page, click the TaskExecutor tab.

-- When a Realtime Compute cluster is started, one JobManager and several TaskExecutors are started at the same time.
+- When a Realtime Compute for Apache Flink cluster is started, one JobManager and several TaskExecutors are started at the same time.

 - The client submits tasks to the JobManager.